Whole Earth Forecaster Home

 Most Tsunamis are caused by earthquakes so it's not surprising that Tsunamis correlate well with BT just like earthquakes.

-Each Tsunami event is shown below for the active year of 1995 compared to daily BT.
+Each Tsunami event is shown below for the active year of 1995 compared to the daily Berg Timer.

 Tsunamis are most likely just before and after strong BT.